Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/qr_factorisation.md

 b(I - P)
 $$

-<p>So to project one column of $A$ onto the nullspace of another column of $A$,
+<p>So to project onto the nullspace of another column of $A$, we use the
-we use the projection matrix $I - P$.
+projection matrix $I - P$.
 We start by projecting the 2nd column onto the nullspace of the 1st.
 This new vector is orthogonal, which is what we want.
 We do the same with the rest of the columns, so that now the 1st column is orthogonal to every other column.</p>

 <p>Next we repeat the procedure with our partially orthogonalised matrix,
 aiming to make the 3rd, 4th... nth columns orthogonal to the <i>2nd column</i>